Please note: a valid prescription is required for all prescription medication.

 Storage and Travel Basics

-Why it matters: Temperature extremes can reduce insulin reliability.
+Why it matters: Temperature swings can reduce effectiveness even when the device looks normal.

 Side Effects and Safety